-In my view, it’s not a decision when toddlers bite.
-They are generous beings at heart, and they don’t want to hurt anyone.
-Toddlers bite because a big wave of tension has suddenly flooded his brain.
-He doesn’t plan this, and he doesn’t know how to stop it.
-When toddlers bite it is like a sneeze or a cough—his body does it for internal reasons that aren’t under his control.
+In my view, it's not a decision when toddlers bite.
+They are generous beings at heart, and they don't want to hurt anyone.
+Toddlers bite because a big wave of tension has suddenly flooded their brain.
+They don’t plan this, and they don't know how to stop it.
+When toddlers bite it is like a sneeze or a cough—the body does it for internal reasons that aren’t under the toddler's control.
 (For more, read “When Your Toddler Hits You: A New Perspective.”)

 One of the main reasons toddlers bite is because they are feeling afraid or frustrated.
 When they haven’t had their fill of close, relaxed time with their parents or caregivers, or when stress has risen in their lives, they may not express the fears or frustrations through natural outlets like crying and tantrums.
 To them, the situation doesn’t feel favorable for expressing lots of feelings.
 But the feelings rumble nevertheless, and when they become intolerable, biting can occur.

 Toddlers need chances to express their frustrations, fears, and other upsets on a daily basis.
 They want to be close to Mommy and Daddy, but mommies and daddies have to work, shop, fix meals, talk on the phone, and take care of other children.
 Toddlers in childcare want to be treasured by their caregivers, but caregivers have many children to consider.

 So tension builds, one little disappointment or lonely moment at a time.
 A day's ordinary events can easily leave a toddler feeling upset and alone, although nothing an adult would consider “difficult” has happened.